Do the Pony puts us in a trance

 'Cause we got the beat, we got the beat, we got the beat

 The Go-Go's are an all-female American pop band formed in 1978.
 They made rock history as the first all-woman band that both wrote their own songs and played their own instruments to top the Billboard album charts.

-The band included Belinda Carlisle (who later had a successful solo career), Jane Wiedlin, Margot Olavarria, and Elissa Bello.
+They started out with Belinda Carlisle (who later had a successful solo career), Jane Wiedlin, Margot Olavarria, and Elissa Bello.
 Later in 1978, Charlotte Caffey joined, and Bello left the next year and was replaced by Gina Schock.
 The classic lineup came together in 1981 when Kathy Valentine replaced Olavarria.
 Although the lead vocalist, Belinda Carlisle, is the most well-known of the band, both with the band and in her aforementioned solo projects, other members of the band have contributed to other projects as well.
 Jane Wiedlin, the rhythm guitarist, was the writer and co-writer of several of the Go-Go's songs.
 Away from the group, she had several solo albums, including the top 10 hit, Rush Hour, and an acting career with roles in Star Trek IV, Bill And Ted's Excellent Adventure (as "Miss 'of Arc'"), and Clue, as well as voicing the character Gwen on Mission Hill and Dusk of the Hex Girls in several Scooby-Doo projects.

 - Beauty and the Beat (1981)

 - Vacation (1982)

 - Return to the Valley of The Go-Go's (1994)